 In order to comply with applicable legal requirements according delegated regulation, all pharmaceutical wholesalers have to connect to the national database system of the country in which they operate.
 In defined cases, for instance, purchase from another wholesaler, returned products, suspected tampering with packaging or product falsification, the wholesaler must check and decommission the serial number of the medicinal product pack.

-National law may also obligate wholesalers to decommission serial numbers if they deliver medicinal products to recipients who do not have direct access to the national repository (e.g., prisons, veterinarians or rescue organisations).
-A national regulation with regard to the above is being prepared.
+The national law also obligates wholesalers to decommission serial numbers if they deliver medicinal products to recipients who do not have direct access to the national repository (e.g., prisons, veterinarians or rescue organisations).
+These requirements have been implemented in the Austrian Medicinal Products Site Regulation (Arzneimittelbetriebsordnung - AMBO).

 They play an important role in implementing the legal requirements for the serialisation and verification of medicinal products.
 Each medicinal product pack equipped with safety features must be checked before being handed out to the patient.
 During the verification procedure the pharmacist checks the anti-tampering device on the packaging and scans the 2D code in order to compare the serial number contained in the barcode with the serial numbers stored in the national repository.
 If the relevant serial number appears in the national repository, the pack can be handed out to the patient and is then labelled as dispensed in the system.
 Consequently, a medicinal product with the same serial number cannot be dispensed a second time.

 While public pharmacies are obligated to verify and decommission the serial numbers of medicinal products when handing them out to a patient, healthcare institutions are free to complete this process according to the delegated regulation at any time the medicinal products are in the physical possession of the healthcare institution.
-The goal is to seamlessly integrate these requirements into healthcare institutions.
+The goal is to intregrate the requirements into daily routines of healthcare instituitions seamlessly.

 Some 840 physicians in rural areas in Austria dispense medicinal products themselves.